qualcomm-linux/qcom-linux-testkit/Runner/suites/Multimedia/Audio/AudioRecord/Read_me.md

 - Records PCM audio to '/tmp/rec1.wav' using either `parec` or `pw-record`
 - Automatically detects and sets PipeWire source ID if PipeWire is used
 - Uses `AUDIO_BACKEND` environment variable to select backend (default: pulseaudio)
+- Captures kernel logs before and after recording
+- Scans dmesg logs for audio-related errors
+- Supports configurable timeout and loop count for recording
+- Validates presence of required daemons and binaries
 - Compatible with Yocto-based root filesystem

 ## Prerequisites